 In August 2020, a website governance committee was created at Queen's.

-The committee's will leverage the skills of web professionals from across campus, and provide centralized oversight of the university’s public-facing digital properties.
+Since that time, the committee has leveraged the skills of web professionals from across campus, and provide centralized oversight of the university’s public-facing digital properties.

-The committee aims to:
+The committees aims are to:

 - encourage a unified, consistent approach and compliance with policies and best practices

 - clarify and processes, roles, and responsibilities in all aspects of Queen’s digital presence

 - facilitate and encourage greater collaboration between portfolios

 - align user experience across Queen’s websites and strengthen Queen’s brand online

 The committee will initially focus on oversight of websites built using WebPublish.

 One of the key drivers for the WebPublish upgrade has been the end-of-life date for Drupal 7, the underlying application of WebPublish.
 With the rollout of WebPublish 3.0 on Drupal 9, all WebPublish site owners will be required to migrate their existing site content to the new environment by October 1, 2021.
 This means an overhaul of a significant percentage of the university’s web content over a 15 month period, and a significant opportunity to enhance Queen’s overall online presence.